foundersandcoders/coursebook/src/learn/database/index.md

 {% endbox %}

-Test this by calling `removeTasks(1)` to delete the first task you created earlier.
-You can call `listTasks` to check that a task has been removed.
+Test this by calling `removeTask(1)` to delete the first task.
+You can call `listTasks` to check that it has been removed.

 ## Testing the model